shafy/shafyy/content/post/vpn-oculus-go-and-quest.md

 **Voilà**.
 Open your favorite browser or app on your headset and see if it works.

 Let me know which VPN providers worked and didn't work in your case, so I can add it to this post.
+Discussion, questions and comments on [this tweet](https://twitter.com/canolcer/status/1155080790977515520).